-When calculating whether buy-to-let is right for you, make sure you consider all the below costs.
-It's also sensible to have a contingency fund set aside in case any of your costs are greater than you expected.
+We've listed the main outgoings below, but it's also worth having a contingency fund set aside in case any of your costs are greater than expected.

 Buy-to-let mortgage costs

-There's no exact science to working out maintenance costs but, if you already own a home, you should have a good idea of what they might be.
+There's no exact science to working out maintenance costs but, if you already own a home, you should have a good idea of what the main types of maintenance might be.

 Experienced landlords recommend a 'little and often' approach to maintenance, as it will often keep costs down over the long term.

-As a minimum, budget for costs of about £250 a year.
+As a minimum, budget for costs of about £250 per year per property.

 It's a good idea to take out landlord insurance and, if you have a mortgage, your lender will usually expect you to do so.

-You can get different levels of landlord insurance – for instance, cover for the building and cover for your contents if the property is furnished.
-Costs for landlord insurance will vary depending on where you live, the property type and how comprehensive the cover is that you're looking for.
+You can get different levels of insurance – for instance, cover for the building and cover for your contents if the property is furnished.

 - letting agent fees